Bosek/winauto/README.md

 Image search is multithreaded, which makes it pretty fast.
 For example, finding spell icon(44x45px) on some random WoW screenshot(1920x1080) takes around 130ms on my I5-7300HQ(4 cores).
 It certainly can't handle these things in realtime, but it's still significantly faster than previous versions(could take up to 3 seconds, hehe).

+EDIT: Takes about 50ms on 3700X(8 cores, 16 threads)

 ## Third party tools
 WinAuto wraps [InputSimulator](https://github.com/michaelnoonan/inputsimulator) library.
 It is possible I will rewrite it once to add "native" support.